WSO2Con2025 Logo

 2. Access and license for WSO2 Updates delivered through WSO2 Update 2.0 and other channels.
 Updates provide preventative maintenance by eliminating known bugs and vulnerabilities before they impact your system.
 Subscribers also receive access to confidential security bulletins and alerts to potential vulnerabilities, as well as early access to security updates.

-4. One-business-day support for general queries about product usage, development or migration advice, product tuning, or best practices.
+4. 1 business day support for general queries about product usage, development or migration advice, product tuning, or best practices.
 Query support is subject to hourly caps, as defined by your support plan.
 The cap can be raised for a reasonable charge at any time.

-Subscription services cover all your WSO2 product deployments, and all production systems must be included in the subscription.
+Subscription services cover all your WSO2 product deployments and all production systems must be included in the subscription.
 The subscription price covers most development, pre-production, and recovery systems.
-A subscription is a requirement for consulting services, managed hosting, and other value-added content and services.
+Consulting services and other value-added services are only available to Subscribers.

 WSO2 Subscriptions are priced in units of computing cores utilized by the primary production systems.
-Each core-based subscription also includes, at no extra fee:
+Each core-based subscription also covers, at no extra fee:

 • Up to 3 pre-production environments